rainbowflesh/Me-Personal-Firefox-Settup/README.md

 git clone https://github.com/rainbowflesh/Me-Personal-Firefox-Settup.git
 cd Me-Personal-Firefox-Settup

-# Make com-for-table in choose,
+# Make com-for-table in use,
 # and get your profile path by visit
 # about:profiles, which `Local Directory` is.
 cp -r ./chrome $THEPROFILEPATH/chrome